jspears/gazel/README.md

 - Display Bazel workspace metadata
 - Show workspace configuration
 - List available Bazel commands
+- **Clickable BUILD files**: Click any BUILD file to navigate directly to the Files tab and view its contents

 ### Target Browser
 - Browse all Bazel targets in the workspace